Git Fetch vs Pull: Which Command Should You Use More Often?

 git pull origin main

-into a single, streamlined operation that keeps you synchronized with the remote repository quickly and efficiently.
+The Appeal: One command, two actions. git pull combines git fetch and git merge into a single, streamlined operation that keeps you synchronized with the remote repository quickly and efficiently.

-When git pull
+When git pull Makes Sense

 1. Solo Development or Small Teams